2021 LRF Policy Agenda

 The Lymphoma Research Foundation endorses legislation and regulations which seek to increase access to comprehensive lymphoma treatment and cancer survivorship care, including:

-- Public policies that ensure access to adequate and affordable health insurance coverage for people with lymphoma and protect access to quality cancer
+- Public policies that ensure access to adequate and affordable health insurance coverage for people with lymphoma and protect access to quality cancer care, as well as maintaining coverage for pre-existing conditions.

-- A health care system that collects real-world data to support access to therapies and quality
+- A health care system that collects real-world data to support access to therapies and quality improvement.

 - Revision of clinical trial enrollment criteria to encourage more diversity among trial enrollees, accompanied by outreach and education efforts to increase trial enrollment among the elderly, rural residents, and ethnic and racial minorities.